As dividend-savvy investors know, it's possible to get paid to invest. If you'd been a shareholder of General Electric

 As convenient as index funds can be, investing in them exclusively means always having to say you're sorry: Because their fortunes rise and fall with those of their benchmarks, index funds necessarily lag their fee-free bogies, typically by about the amount of their annual expenses.

 The good news is that, when it comes to funds, just a little bit of effort goes a long way.
-Scrutinizing key criteria, like how a fund has fared in up markets and down -- as well as its price tag -- can help you separate the wheat from the chaff.
-And while a fund's star-studded performance history may look alluring in a glossy brochure, remember: That track record is only meaningful if it reflects the fund's showing on its current manager's watch.
+Scrutinizing key criteria, such as how a fund has fared in up markets and down -- as well as its price tag -- can help you separate the wheat from the chaff.
+And while a fund's star-studded performance history may look alluring in a glossy brochure, remember: That track record is meaningful only if it reflects the fund's showing on its current manager's watch.

 That's a good time, after all, for on-the-ball stock pickers to snap up shares of the kinds of companies they like at a substantial discount to their forward-looking prospects.